VU-Applied-Programming-for-AI-2024/Group-1/README.md

 ![The architecture](/readme-assets/New%20Wireframe%203.png)

 ### Limitations
-- The tv title information does not work
+- The tv title information does not work well.
+You might get information about movies instead.
-- Search results when provided with random words will provide cards with titles as objects.
+- Search results when provided with random words will provide cards with titles as random object ids.

 ### Future implementation
 - Like/Watchlist feature for registred users.
 - User dashboard with lists of their reviews and their likes/watchlist items.
-- Structure the code well.